-Suspecting or learning that your child has been exploited into County Lines is a shocking and concerning revelation for any parent.
+Suspecting or learning that your child has been exploited into County Lines as a drug runner is a shocking and concerning revelation for any parent.
 Sadly, many parents are totally unaware of this widely spreading phenomenon entrapping thousands of young children; unsurprising as it is so far removed from the normal world of families that noting changes in their child's behaviour and movements is as far as many parents register a problem.

 If you think your child is affected, you are not alone.

 This is happening to children from all walks of life; all backgrounds and classes.
 There are increasing numbers of parents coming forward, using anonymity where necessary to protect their child and minimise risks to their families, and letting their voices and experiences contribute to raising much-needed awareness of this type of grooming and exploitation, the devastating impact on affected families, and the desperate need for a better, professional and nationally-coordinated response.

 If you child is/may be involved in County Lines, please email SPACE for free assistance on what to do next and information on:

 * Relevance of missing episodes;

 * Allegations of parental abuse by your child (a common theme within County Lines);